History of videotelephony: Picturephone Mod II

 The Picturephone's video bandwidth was 1 MHz with a vertical scan rate of 30 Hz, horizontal scan rate of 8 kHz, and about 250 visible scan lines.
 The equipment included a speakerphone (hands free telephone), with an added box to control picture transmission.
 Each Picturephone line used three twisted pairs of ordinary telephone cable, two pairs for video and one for audio and signaling.
 Cable amplifiers were spaced about a mile apart (1.6 kilometres) with built-in six-band adjustable equalization filters.
 For distances of more than a few miles, the signal was digitized at 2 MHz and 3 bits per sample DPCM, and transmitted on a T-2 carrier.

-Color on AT&T's Picturephone was not employed with their early models.
-These Picturephone units packaged Plumbicon cameras and small cathode-ray tube displays within their housings.
-The cameras were located atop their screens to help users see eye to eye.
+The Picturephone Mod II used a Plumbicon camera and a small cathode-ray tube display.
+The camera was located above the screens to help users see eye to eye.
 Later generation display screens were larger than in the original demonstration units, approximately six inches (15 cm) square in a roughly cubical cabinet.

 The original Picturephone system used contemporary crossbar and multi-frequency operation.
 Lines and trunks were six wire, one pair each way for video and one pair two way for audio.
 MF address signaling on the audio pair was supplemented by a Video Supervisory Signal (VSS) looping around on the video quad to ensure continuity.
 More complex protocols were later adopted for conferencing.

 To deploy Picturephone service, new wideband crossbar switches were designed and installed into the Bell System's 5XB switch offices, this being the most widespread of the relatively modern kind.
 Hundreds of technicians attended schools to learn to operate the Cable Equalizer Test Set and other equipment, and to install Picturephones.